Introduction to Broadband and Convergence

-Benefits of Unified Critical Communications for Law Enforcement
+Benefits of Broadband and Convergence for Law Enforcement

 Group calls are critical for public safety.
 UCC takes this to a whole new level by making it possible to create groups that span multiple technologies and devices.
 If you add PTToC as a feature that can run on all sorts of devices, then there are always alternative fast routes for a call.
 Response times are minimized, headquarters and dispatch are in immediate contact, and officers are better protected.